This tutorial demonstrates how to remove duplicate rows in Excel and Google Sheets.

 Remove Duplicate Rows

 As you can see in the picture above, there are multiple prices for the same product and during the same month.
-For example, the product Keyboard in Jan-21 has two prices: $1,000 (in Row 2) and $595 (in Row 8).
+For example, the product keyboard in Jan-21 has two prices: $1,000 (in Row 2) and $595 (in Row 8).
 Again, for Feb-21, there are two prices: $595 (Row 6) and $ 600 (Row 16).
-To delete duplicate values comparing both product and month and get a unique price for this combination, follow these steps.
+To delete duplicate values comparing both fields (product and month) and get a unique price for this combination, follow these steps.

-1. Click anywhere in the data range (in this example, B2:D17) and in the Ribbon, go to Data > Remove Duplicates.
+- Click anywhere in the data range (here, B2:D17) and in the Ribbon, go to Data > Remove Duplicates.

-2. Excel automatically recognizes how the data and headers are formatted, and all columns are checked by default.
-First, (1) uncheck Product Price, as you want to compare data by Product and Month, and (2) click OK.
+- Excel automatically recognizes how the data and headers are formatted, and all columns are checked by default.
+First, uncheck Product Price, as you want to compare data by product and month, and click OK.

 Since all products initially had two rows for each month (Jan-21 and Feb-21), the first appearance of a product in Jan-21 and Feb-21 is kept, while the second is deleted.